St. Anna, Wisconsin: Holyland

 St. Anna is located at the edge of an area in eastern Fond du Lac County, Wisconsin, known as "The Holyland", so called because of the large number of communities built around churches, including St. Peter, St. Cloud, Marytown, Mount Calvary, Johnsburg, Calvary, Brothertown and Jericho.

 A recognizable feature in St. Anna is the Roman Catholic St. Ann's Church, located at the peak of the largest hill in the area.
 St. Ann Parish is in the Roman Catholic Diocese of Green Bay.

 Transportation

 St. Anna is located at the intersection of Calumet County highways A and Q, and Sheboygan County H. Wisconsin Highway 149 formed the backbone into the area before it was decommissioned in 2006.
-It was located less than one mile (approximately 1 kilometer) north of St. Anna.
+It was located less than one mile (1.609344 km) north of St. Anna.